Welcome to Beyond Hogwarts!

-When a Secret-Keeper s, their secret s with them.
-Everybody in whom they confided continue to know the hidden information, but nobody else.
+When a Secret-Keeper dies, their secret dies with them.
+Everybody in whom they confided will continue to know the hidden information, but nobody else.
 EXCEPT if you are within the premises of the protected area when the spell is cast, you do not need to be told the secret.
-AND if you know a secret place, you can bring someone who doesn't know the secret into the hidden place using side-along apparition.
-UNLESS the Secret-Keeper s, then all those who know the secret become Secret-Keepers.
-UNTIL the spell caster s, then the secret is revealed to everyone.
+AND if you know a secret place, you can bring someone who doesn’t know the secret into the hidden place using side-along apparition.
+UNLESS the Secret-Keeper dies, then all those who know the secret become Secret-Keepers.
+UNTIL the spell caster dies, then the secret is revealed to everyone.

 Knowing what we know now from the information in the books, this leads us to dark and ominous questions such as:

 Would the Potters really had been any safer if Sirius Black had indeed been the Secret-Keeper?
 At some point would he have only had to tell Peter Pettigrew for Pettigrew to sell Sirius to Voldemort, in order for Sirius to die, and make Pettigrew a Secret-Keeper by default.